Generalized front propagation for spatial stochastic population models: A Precise Framework for the Voting Algorithm and the Verification of (J2)-(J3)

-(The assumptions we make on the $g$-function in Section~\ref{s:gfunction} implicitly impose further conditions on $\Theta$, but we do not need to express them directly in terms of $\Theta$.)
+(The above is implicit in the assumption \eqref{g.0} we made on the $g$-function in Section~\ref{s.gint}.)
 The tree structure allows us to proceed in a directed fashion, from the leaves towards the root, since $\Theta_\alpha$ is measurable with respect to the votes of the vertices on the sub-tree descending from $\alpha$.
 We assign a vote to each vertex starting from the deterministic leaf inputs by applying the Bernoulli distribution described above at each vertex.
 In particular we can compute $V_\emptyset = V(\emptyset; \mathcal{T},v(L(\mathcal{T})))$, which is understood as the vote of the root $\emptyset$.
 More generally, for a subset $\Gamma$ of the vertices, we write $V(\Gamma; \mathcal{T}, v(L(\mathcal{T}))) := \{V_\alpha : \alpha \in \Gamma\}$ to denote votes of individuals with indices in $\Gamma$.

 The discussion above is informal, but it is straightforward to construct a probability space, or enrich an existing probability space, to support the evaluation of the random algorithm; one can introduce a collection of IID Uniform$(0,1)$ random variables $(U_\alpha : \alpha \in \mathcal{T})$ and use them to iteratively generate the Bernoulli votes at each step in the algorithm using a standard argument.
 In fact, conditional on $(U_\alpha : \alpha \in \mathcal{T})$, we may define the algorithm deterministically, i.e. $V_\alpha = \indc_{\{\Theta(V_{\alpha \vee 1},\dots,V_{\alpha \vee N_0})\geq U_\alpha\}}$.
 In the sequel, the tree $\mathcal{T}$ may be random, but this can be handled in a universal way by taking the index set of the uniform random variables to be $\mathcal{U}$.